 There is a lot of variation in the type of coats they tend to have, from curly to straight.
 However, as it is almost always long, it needs to be brushed regularly, around several times a week to prevent it matting or becoming tangled.

 Bathing is another important part of the grooming process, but don’t go overboard.
 Just one bath every month should suffice, using a doggy conditioner to keep their skin and hair beautiful and healthy.
+You could even get a lovely puppy bathtub for your furbaby.

 The Temperament of a Yorkipoo